 International TA Program

-Teaching assistants play an important role in the educational experience at Georgia Tech.
-With their disciplinary expertise and intercultural competencies, international teaching assistants (ITAs) bring a unique set of skills to this position.
+All teaching assistants play an important role in the educational experience at Georgia Tech, but with their disciplinary expertise and intercultural competencies, international teaching assistants (ITAs) bring a unique set of skills to this position.
 At the same time, supporting student learning in a new language and academic culture is challenging.
 To ensure international graduate students are prepared and supported in their TA role, the Board of Regents requires Georgia Tech to “assess competency in English and, if needed, provide training in English language proficiency.”
 Georgia Tech has adopted the following procedures to address this policy.

 Oral Proficiency Assessment

-International graduate students who come from non-English-speaking countries are required to submit TOEFL scores for admission to Georgia Tech.
-While subscores of 19 are the minimum admissions standards, a score of 26 on the speaking subscale (or 8.0 on the IELTS) is commonly accepted as the minimum qualification for a teaching assistantship.
-For those students below 26, a secondary oral proficiency assessment is administered to better gauge the students’ preparation for a teaching assistantship.
+International graduate students who come from non-English-speaking countries are required to submit TOEFL or IELTS scores for admission to Georgia Tech.
+While minimum sub-score standards vary, a score of 26 on the speaking sub-scale (or 8.0 on the IELTS) is commonly accepted as the minimum qualification for a teaching assistantship, or TA assignment.
+For those students below 26, a secondary oral proficiency assessment, or ITA screening, is administered to better gauge the students’ preparation for a teaching assistantship.

 The screening assessment will be used to refer ITAs for enrollment in CETL 8802, International TA Development, a language and culture support course, as well as to determine follow-up professional development as needed.

 The assigned course should be completed in or before the first semester of the ITA assignment and will be required for continued assignment to TA positions.
-For Fall 2020, International TA Development will be delivered as a two-credit hour, 10-week course through the Center for Teaching and Learning: CETL 8802.
+For Fall 2021 & Spring 2022, International TA Development will be delivered as a two-credit hour course through the Center for Teaching and Learning: CETL 8802.

 Serving as a TA can be an exciting and challenging opportunity for any graduate student.
 International graduate students have unique needs as they begin these new responsibilities, often in a new language and a new educational culture.
 Through assessment and support, the International TA Program ensures international TAs are prepared for success in this role.